AaltoSciComp/python-for-scicomp/content/xarray.rst

         .. image:: img/xarray/xarray_2d_plot.png

-Note, that we didn't specify the labels, Xarray automatically used the coordinates of the DataArray for the plot.
+Note, that we didn't specify the axes labels, Xarray automatically used the coordinates of the DataArray for the plot.
 This plot might not be one you include directly in a paper, but it is a great way to quickly visualize your data.

 Let's have a look at a dataslice of 1D data: ::